These are the best UK cities for outdoor adventure, just in time for summer!

 10York153,71715310032214.31

-Southampton tops the list with a total of 49 adventurous activities and attractions, equating to 19.90 per 100,000 people.
+Southampton tops the list with 49 adventurous activities and attractions, equaling 19.90 per 100,000 people.
 The port city sits on the country’s south coast, offering plenty of opportunities for people to get stuck into water sports and other exciting activities.

 Placing second on the list is Norwich.
-Home to the Broads National Park, which offers a range of activities, from boating to arts and crafts, Norwich boasts sixteen walking trails and 18 parks which contribute to the total of 40 adventurous activities and attractions in the city, equating to 18.76 per 100,000 people.
+Home to the Broads National Park, which offers a range of activities, from boating to arts and crafts, Norwich boasts sixteen walking trails and 18 parks, contributing to 40 adventurous activities and attractions in the city, equating to 18.76 per 100,000 people.

 Rounding out the top three most active cities in the UK is Gloucester.
 With 28 varying activities, including the Ski and Snowboard Centre, which has a 255-metre main slope, Gloucester offers 18.66 attractions per 100,000 people and is one of the highest on our list.

-With the UK currently soaring in temperatures, perhaps a day out on the water is one to add to your summer bucket list.
+With the UK soaring in temperatures, perhaps a day out on the water is one to add to your summer bucket list

 The best UK cities for adventure sports